dreamcodez/resume/docs/improvements/yew-component-architecture-roadmap.md

-# Yew Component Refactoring Improvements
+# Yew Component Architecture Roadmap

 This document tracks the progress of refactoring the Yew application into a clean, reusable component architecture.